Monroeville Mall

-Monroeville Mall is a shopping mall located in the municipality of Monroeville, Pennsylvania, east of Pittsburgh.
-It is located along heavily traveled U.S. Route 22 Business (US 22 Bus.) near the junction of Interstate 376 (I-376) and the Monroeville interchange of the Pennsylvania Turnpike.
-It was completed in 1969, extensively renovated and expanded in 2003–2004, and includes Barnes & Noble, Cinemark Theatres, Dick's Sporting Goods, JCPenney, and Macy's as anchor tenants.
-It contains 1,418,700 sqft of leaseable retail space on 170 acre, making it the largest shopping complex in Western Pennsylvania in terms of square footage.
-It is one of two CBL-owned malls in the Pittsburgh area, the other being Westmoreland Mall in Greensburg.
+Monroeville Mall is a shopping mall that is located in the municipality of Monroeville, Pennsylvania, east of Pittsburgh, Pennsylvania, United States.
+It is situated on heavily traveled U.S. Route 22 Business (US 22 Bus.) near the junction of Interstate 376 (I-376) and the Monroeville interchange of the Pennsylvania Turnpike.
+The mall features JCPenney, Dick's Sporting Goods, and Macy's, in addition to a Cinemark Theatres.
+In January 2025, the mall was sold to Walmart, who intends to re-develop the property and demolish the mall.

+Completed in 1969 by Oxford Development Company, the mall was extensively renovated and expanded between 2003 and 2004, and features the traditional retailers Barnes & Noble, Dick's Sporting Goods, JCPenney, and Macy's in addition to a Cinemark Theatres.
+It contains 1,418,700 sqft of retail space on 170 acre, making it the largest shopping complex in Western Pennsylvania in terms of square footage.
+From 2004 to 2025, it was owned by Chattanooga, Tennessee based CBL & Associates Properties.
+It was one of two CBL-owned malls in the Pittsburgh area, the other being Westmoreland Mall in Greensburg.

-Adjacent to Monroeville Mall, several major shopping centers including the Miracle Mile Shopping Center, well-known national retailers and restaurants can be found along the U.S. Route 22 commercial corridor, the biggest such concentration of retailers and other commercial businesses in the eastern environs of the Pittsburgh Metropolitan Area.
-It is located at Mall Circle Drive, across from Monroeville Convention Center, venue of the Pittsburgh Comicon, a comic book convention, from 2009 to 2014.
+Several major shopping centers, including the Miracle Mile Shopping Center, national retailers and restaurants can be found along the U.S. Route 22 commercial corridor, adjacent to the Monroeville Mall, creating the biggest such concentration of retailers and other commercial businesses in the eastern environs of the Pittsburgh Metropolitan Area.
+This mall is located on Mall Circle Drive, across from Monroeville Convention Center, venue of the Pittsburgh Comicon, a comic book convention, from 2009 to 2014.

-With 150 stores, Monroeville Mall is currently the eighth largest shopping mall in Pennsylvania.

-The mall is famous for being the filming location of the 1978 George A. Romero horror film Dawn of the Dead.

-History
+History and notable features

 Before the 1950s postwar migration movement, Monroeville was predominantly a rural farming area.
-The opening of the Pennsylvania Turnpike in the early 1950s followed by completion of Interstate 376 (Parkway East) in the early 1960s would expedite the growth of Monroeville and the eastern suburbs.
+The opening of the Pennsylvania Turnpike in the early 1950s, followed by completion of Interstate 376 (Parkway East) in the early 1960s, spurred the growth of Monroeville and its eastern suburbs.
 In November 1954, the Miracle Mile Shopping Center opened for business with numerous shops and eateries.
-As the novelty of shopping malls made them increasingly popular in the 1960s, residents of Monroeville and the eastern suburbs shopped at the now-defunct Eastland Mall in nearby North Versailles, or at Greengate Mall (now demolished and rebuilt as Greengate Centre) in Greensburg, Westmoreland County.
+As shopping malls increased in popularity in the 1960s, residents of Monroeville and the eastern suburbs shopped at the now-defunct Eastland Mall in nearby North Versailles, or at Greengate Mall (now demolished and rebuilt as Greengate Centre) in Greensburg, Westmoreland County.

 Proposal

-In the mid-1960s, Don-Mark Realty (later Oxford Development Company) proposed building the largest shopping mall in the United States in the form of Monroeville Mall.
-For the development, Don-Mark acquired a 280 acre tract known as Harper's Mine.
-Despite local residents questioning whether the land was indeed a prime location for development, Don-Mark was confident that the site was perfect for the proposed mall.
-By 1966, grading equipment would begin leveling part of the massive site in preparation for the mall's construction.
-In fact, more than 5000000 cuyd of dirt would be moved to level the 110 acre portion of the 280 acre site, with excavation costs totaling $2.5 million at the time.
-Construction on the $30 million mall would begin in 1967 and last for two years.
-Surrounding the mall, the massive parking lots were paved and spaced to accommodate 6,500 vehicles.
+During the mid-1960s, Don-Mark Realty (later Oxford Development Company) proposed building the largest shopping mall in the United States, and acquired a 280 acre tract of land known as Harper's Mine.
+Despite local residents questioning the suitability of the site, Don-Mark was confident that it was perfect.
+By 1966, grading equipment was used on the site in preparation for the mall's construction.
+More than 5000000 cuyd of dirt was moved to level the 110 acre portion of the 280 acre site, with excavation costs totaling $2.5 million at the time.
+Construction on the $30 million mall then began in 1967 and lasted for two years.
+Parking lots were then paved and spaced to accommodate 6,500 vehicles.